Informo/specs/content/information-distribution/node.md

 node which uses `example.com` as its server name.

-Client implementations **must** process these lists of aliases to generate a map mapping all of the entry nodes for this Matrix room with the aliases they provide for this room.
+Client implementations **must** process these lists of aliases to generate a map associating all of the entry nodes for this Matrix room with the aliases they provide for this room.

 ### Reaching an entry node